 Tips To Overcome These Spiritual Fatigue Causing Elephants

 First of all, elephants are adorable.
 I have nothing against them.
 But if they’re taking up all the metaphorical room in your life, we’ve got a problem.
-And here are my thoughts for you:
+I’m going to share the following tips with you, with a big disclaimer – while these are all indicative of more “doing”, the depeer intention is to help you slow down and step off the hamster wheel of healing.

-#1 – Stick to 1 or 2 tools until they bore you.
+#2 – Stick to 1 or 2 tools until they genuinely aren’t helping you.

-If you’re tired of having too many spiritual modalities in your toolkit, it’s time to purge them.
+If you’re tired of keeping up with too many spiritual modalities as a part of your daily routine, it’s time to purge them.

 Healing is not about drowning ourselves with positivity.
 In fact, we call that toxic positivity if all we do is focus on feeling good.
 So let’s take the opposite approach instead.

 The opposite of feeling overwhelmed is underwhelmed.
-And how I created that for myself was putting a hard stop on buying ANY courses or books at all.
-As 5 months went by and I genuinely started finding material interesting, I noticed that I was no longer on autopilot just jumping to purchase the resource.
-I’d mindfully evaluate whether it was truly helpful and would almost always end up NOT buying it.
+And how I created that for myself is by putting a hard stop to buying any new courses or books at all.
+As 5 months went by and I genuinely started finding interesting material, I noticed that I was no longer on autopilot just jumping to purchase the resource.
+I’d mindfully evaluate whether it was truly helpful and would almost always end up not buying it.

-There are as many tools out there as are our problems.
+There are as many tools out there, as are our problems!
 So don’t worry about trying to learn it all – you can’t.
 But try mastering one or two things.
-For instance, there are so many types of mediations out there, find one that works for you, versus jumping from one Youtube guide to the next!
-Be willing to delay the gratification, and allow yourself to ground in the idea of “being“, and not needing to “do” more.
+For instance, there are so many types of meditations out there, find one that works for you, versus jumping from one Youtube guide to the next.
+Be willing to delay gratification, and allow yourself to ground in the idea of “being“, and not needing to “do” more.

-If the problem persists after 3-6 months, you can really evaluate the gap and explore a tool that can bridge that gap.
+If the problem persists after 3-6 months, you can really evaluate the gap and explore another modality that can bridge that gap.

-While I don’t believe you need to become dependent on your Care Team (healers, therapists, coaches, doctors, mentors, etc), their support is imperative.
+While you need to become dependent on your Care Team (healers, therapists, coaches, doctors, mentors, etc), their support is imperative.
 You can’t do this all alone because you’re not supposed to.
 This belief that you’re “alone” comes from, again, wounded masculine energy.
-It’s a type of hyper-independence that takes a toll on you.
+It’s a type of hyper-independence (read: trauma-induced behaviour) that takes a toll on you.

 Begin opening yourself up to receiving support.
 As I write this, know that in the first 1.5 years of “doing it alone”, I was absolutely terrified and self-ostracized because of the belief that nobody will get me.
 But today, in having 6 people in my core Care Team, I can tell you this: the healing doesn’t stop and intensity doesn’t reduce.
 Instead, my capacity to heal the bigger stuff increases because now, I know I’m held and being carried through!

 You can also think about the support you get from your soul guides – your angels, ancestors, spirit animal guides, and more that are supporting you from the “beyond”.
-Lean into their wisdom by tuning into the synchronicities and signs they send your way in daily life.
+Lean into their wisdom by tuning into the synchronicities and signs they send your way in daily life, and connecting with them in meditation.

-One of my favorite tips: practice writing a letter from your past self to your present self, acknowledging the progress you’ve made.
+One of my favourite tools for quantum healing: writing a letter from your past self to your present self, acknowledging the progress you’ve made.

 What would your younger self say, if they could talk to you right now?